-First of all, you need to know your baubles size so you can cut your fabric.
+Then you need to know your baubles or ornament sizes so you can cut your fabric.
 What I did was using a measuring tape to decide what size I wanted the fabric.

 Then I measured and cut the fabric squared shape.